What is link building and why do people spend so much time on it?

 Last week I came across this video (above) by Jim Harmer from Income School on this very topic.

 Jim says he doesn’t do any link building.
 At least not the link building most people think of.
-What he does do, though, is create resources that are very useful.
+What he does do, though, is create resources that are very useful and that people link to without being asked.

 For example, on a website that deals with off-road motorbikes, he created a table showing the resale value of different brands of dirt bikes.
 He put the information together himself by sending out a few emails to people in the industry.
 No one had created a resource like that.
 And so naturally, it attracted hundreds of high-quality backlinks.